Binding Tariff Information (BTI)

 - If you disagree with the classification given on the BTI you may appeal the decision.

-- Insert code "C626" and the "BTI Reference No." in SAD Box 44 on importation of the product covered by a BTI.
+- Insert code "C626" and the "BTI Reference No." in SAD Box 44 on importation/exportation of the product covered by a BTI.

 Validity of BTI

-- Normally valid for six years from the date of issue.
+- Normally valid for three years from the date of issue.
+BTIs issued prior to the 1st May 2016 will generally remain valid until the original date of expiry.

 - May be invalidated where the classification code changes, it is affected by EU or international customs tariff measures or by a judgement of the European Court of Justice.